polymatheiia/zoom-ua/README.md

 ## Credits and disclaimer

 The translation was produced with the assistance of **Claude Haiku** and proofread by me.
-As I am human, I may have missed something.
+As I am just a mere human, I may have missed something.
 If you spot an error or have a suggestion, please reach out: **github@grabovska.com**

 The original UI strings are the property of Zoom Video Communications, Inc. I make no claim over the original text.